15 Guaranteed Ways to Resolve Employee Burnout

 1. Implement Employee Mental Health Days

 Are your employees having a challenging time disconnecting from work?
 If so, they're not alone.
 According to Indeed, 27% of workers are unable to unplug from work, and 53% report working longer hours.
 With many employees feeling "zoomed out", mental health days are a critical part of your employee wellness strategy.
-Alternatively, you can offer "no meeting days" once a week to reduce Zoom fatigue.
+Alternatively, you can offer "no meeting days" once a week to reduce Zoom fatigue or incorporate different workflows so your people can take regular breaks.

 Make sure your employees use mental health days to rejuvenate and that they use all of their paid vacation days, even if it's just a staycation.
 With Cooleaf, you can have your staff upload photos of their fun day or have them participate in one of our many wellness challenges!
 Not only will this enhance team bonding, but your employees will return back to work feeling more motivated.